 Generalised Anxiety has psychological as well as physical symptoms such as muscle aches and tension (3).
 Depression is another condition that has psychological and physical symptoms.
 Not only that but depression is a predictor of future back pain episodes (4).
 This means that a current episode of back pain could be more disabling due to a previous period of depression.
 Whilst repeated bouts of back pain can lead to depression and greater disability (5).

-there is cross over between muscle and joint pain with anxiety and depression.
-As an intervention to benefit you given by your Chiropractor CBT can form part of Chiropractic Care (6).
+In short, there can be cross over between muscle and joint pain with anxiety and depression.
+As an example a psychiatrist might call joint pains a brief somatic disorder.
+Cognitive Behavioural Therapy can form part of Chiropractic Care (6).

 (4) Hauser W, Schmutzer G, Brahler E, Shiltenwolf M and Hilbert A. The Impact of Body Weight and Depression on Low Back Pain.
 Pain Med (2014) 15(8) 1316